solidoss/solidframe/README.md

  * C++11 enabled compiler: gcc-c++ on Linux and clang on FreeBSD and macOS.
  * [CMake](https://cmake.org/)

-Next are the concrete bash commands for installing SolidFrame:
+Bash commands for installing SolidFrame:

 ```bash
 $ mkdir ~/work